Moussa Bakayoko

-Moussa Paul Bakayoko (born 27 December 1996) is an Ivorian footballer who plays as a midfielder or winger for Havant & Waterlooville.
+Moussa Paul Bakayoko (born 27 December 1996) is an Ivorian footballer who currently plays as a winger for Myanmar National League club Shan United.

 Club career

 Before the 2015 season, Bakayoko signed for Raja, one of Morocco's most successful clubs, after playing for USC Bassam in the Ivorian second division.

-Before the second half of 2016/17, he signed for Armenian side Shirak.
+Before the second half of 2016–17 season, he signed for Armenian side Shirak.

-In January 2020 season, Bakayoko signed for Derry City in Northern Ireland on a one-year contract.
+In January 2020 season, Bakayoko signed for Derry City in the League of Ireland on a one-year contract.

 In 2020, Bakayoko signed for English sixth division team Dartford before leaving the club at the start of 2021.
 After leaving Dartford, Bakayoko then signed for Havant & Waterlooville at the start of 2021.

 On 5 August 2022, Shirak announced the return of Bakayoko.

+On 21 July 2023, Bakayoko signed for Kazakhstan Premier League club Zhetysu.

+In May 2024, Bakayoko moved to Southeast Asia to signed with Myanmar National League club Shan United.

 International career

-Bakayoko represented Ivory Coast at the 2013 FIFA U-17 World Cup.
+Bakayoko represented Ivory Coast at the 2013 FIFA U-17 World Cup held in the United Arab Emirates.
+In the last group stage match against New Zealand U17 on 23 October, he scored a brace in a 3–0 win which sees the team qualified to the round of 16.
+Bakayoko also played in Ivory Coast quarter-finals match against Argentina U17 but saw a 2–1 defeat.